-Dr. Vasquez's 2017 study
+Dr. Vasquez's 2017 publication

-Multi-center, randomized evaluation of thermal ablation with and without Varithena®
+Multicenter, randomized evaluation of thermal ablation with and without Varithena

 Objective